Carmine Falcone: What the hell are you? Batman: I'm Batman.

 Water Source Tampering: A variant: Scarecrow laced Gotham's water supply with his fear toxin for months, without anyone realizing it.
 The toxin had no effect in this form.
 It needed to be absorbed through the lungs to have an effect—the bad guys' ultimate plan was to use a microwave emitter to vaporize Gotham's entire water supply, thereby exposing the whole city.

-Party Guest: Bruce, there's somebody here you simply must meet.
-Now, am I pronouncing this right — Mr. Ra's al Ghul?
+Mrs. Delane: Bruce, there's somebody here you simply must meet.
+Bruce Wayne: Not now, Mrs. Delane.
+Mrs. Delane: Now, am I pronouncing this right — Mr. Ra's al Ghul?

 Would You Like to Hear How They Died?: Falcone taunts Bruce by telling him that he talked with Joe Chill about the murder of Bruce's parents, and Chill told him that Thomas Wayne died begging for his life like a dog.
 This is a lie (and Bruce knows it since he was there when it happened), plus a major Kick the Dog moment for Falcone.

-Xanatos Gambit: When Batman encounters Ra's al Ghul in the train, Batman starts jabbing at the train's controls with a knife, to at least make it look like he's trying to stop the train (he actually ends up locking the controls).
+Xanatos Gambit: When Batman encounters Ra's al Ghul in the train, Batman starts jabbing at the train's controls with a knife, to make it look like he's trying to stop the train (he actually locks the controls).
 However, he already sent Gordon to make a gap in the train's elevated tracks, such that the train would be destroyed if it wasn't stopped.